Dorgenbjorn/image_mosaic_generator/README.md

                         dimensions result in larger mosaic tiles while smaller dimensions result in smaller mosaic tiles.
   -S SCALING_FACTOR, --scaling_factor SCALING_FACTOR
-                        The multiple by which the input image will be resized (this is applied to both x and y axies).
+                        The multiple by which the input image will be re-sized (this is applied to both x and y axies).
 So, a scaling_factor of 0.5 will make both the x and y axies of the resultant image half the length of the input hence the resultant image will be one quarter of the area of the input image.
-The same applies for scaling_factors greater than 1 except the resultan image will be larger.
+The same applies for scaling_factors greater than 1 except the resultant image will be larger.
 This is especially useful for smaller images.
 ```